-- Data Centre Network, which must be a subnet of cluster network, can have network prefix up to /26.
-This is to make sure network supports 16 DCs with each DC supporting at least 3 racks having at least 10 nodes each.
+The specified network must a have network prefix between /16 to /26.
+This is to make sure network supports at least 3 racks having at least 10 nodes each.

-Subnetting of the Cluster Network is done in the following way
+Subnetting of the Data Centre Network is done in the following way

 - 2 bits reserved for specifying the rack (so 4 racks per DC)